flucoma/flucoma-docs/doc/DataSet.rst

    Merge sourceDataSet in the current DataSet.
 It will update the value of points with the same identifier if overwrite is set to 1. ​To add columns instead, see the 'transformJoin' method of FluidDataSetQuery.

+:message kNearest:

+   :arg buffer: A |buffer| containing a data point to match against.
+The number of frames in the buffer must match the dimensionality of the DataSet.

+   :arg k: The number of nearest neighbours to return.
+The identifiers will be sorted, beginning with the nearest.

+   Returns the identifiers of the ``k`` points nearest to the one passed.
+Note that this is a brute force distance measure, and comparatively inefficient for repeated queries against large datasets.
+For such cases, :fluid-obj:`KDTree` will be more efficient.

 :message print:

    Post an abbreviated content of the DataSet in the window by default, but you can supply a custom action instead.